Bivha Open School

 Investment Estimate

-Student IntakeMinimum 100 seats (can be expanded with approvals)
+Student IntakeStarts 50-100 seats (can be expanded with approvals)

 πŸ“ How to Start a B.Ed College in India: Step-by-Step

-Step 4: Apply for Bivha recognition through the official Bivha portal.
+4: Apply for Bivha recognition through the official Bivha affiliation portal.

 πŸ’° B.Ed College Investment & Earning Potential [Not necessary, Incase you choose franchise model]